jobcher/kubenetes-batch/README.md

 # kubenetes-batch
-This is kubernetes config configuration file,make use of Argo CD deploy。
+This is kubernetes config configuration file,make use of Argo CD deploy.